 Fireworks Safety Update for This 4th of July (With Infographic)

 Kids and young adults often become victims from mishandling fireworks (see infographic below for safety tips).
-Children younger than 15 years of age accounted for 36 percent of the estimated 2017 injuries, the CPSC says.
-Fifty percent of the estimated fireworks-related injuries were to individuals younger than 20 years of age, the report said.
+Children younger than 15 years of age account for about one-third of injuries, the CPSC says.
+About half of estimated fireworks-related injuries are to individuals younger than 20 years of age.

 The parts of the body most often injured were hands and fingers (an estimated 31 percent); head, face, and ears (an estimated 22 percent); legs (an estimated 17 percent); eyes (an estimated 14 percent); and arms (an estimated 6 percent), the CPSC found.
 Fifty-three percent of the emergency department-treated injuries were burns, most commonly affecting the hands, fingers and arms.